WHY ORGANIC BABY TOYS?

 PlanToys was founded in 1981 as a pioneer in using non-chemically treated rubber wood to make wooden toys.
 Their production plant is located in Thailand.
 The company's catchwords are: green material, green manufacturing, green mind.
 The PlanBaby line consists of wooden items such as a rattle mobile, baby's first block, an activity gymn, a wooden book and other small baby toys.
 PlanToys are known world-wide and their toys for kids of all ages are available via online shops as well as through local retailers.

 Sckoon have a number of cute animal plush dolls.
 They are 100% organic cotton and are dyed with metal-free, low impact dyes and are certified by GOTS standards.
 Animals include elephants, rabbits, a monkey, a dog and a sheep.
 Check out in detail at sckoon.com.

-Some links on this page marked #ad are affiliate links.
+Some links on this page marked #ad or (ad) are affiliate links.
 This means when you purchase a product through one of these links I earn a small commission.
 There is no extra cost to you.
 This money helps me to maintain this website and provide free information for you.
 Thank you for supporting my website.
 To learn more please see my affiliate disclosure document.